 Accompanying the exhibition is a catalogue edited by the curators that includes essays and interviews with the artists.
 The exhibition is jointly curated by Jenny Gheith, assistant curator of painting and sculpture, and Erin O’Toole, Baker Street Foundation Associate Curator of Photography.

-Generous support for the 2017 SECA Art Award is provided by SECA (Society for the Encouragement of Contemporary Art), an SFMOMA art interest group, and Carlie Wilmans.
+Lead support for 2017 SECA Art Award: Alicia McCarthy, Lindsey White, Liam Everett, K.r.m.
+Mooney, Sean McFarland is provided by Shawn and Brook Byers.
+Generous support is provided by SECA (Society for the Encouragement of Contemporary Art), an SFMOMA art interest group, and Carlie Wilmans.

 On view July 15–November 26, 2017